timothylou/AroundTown/README.md

 - Add “home base” notification capabilities
 - No more adding features after the end of this week

-May 10 Demo day -- UPCOMING
+May 10 Demo day -- COMPLETED
 - Debug and look for ways to clean up
 - Create and prepare presentation